best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 ````

-Comments that describe exactly **what** is occurring in the code, as above, are often not necessary.
+Comments that describe exactly **what** is occurring in the code, like the examples above, are usually unnecessary.
-They may be redundant, if [good naming practices](naming) are followed to self-document the steps that occur in your code.
+They are usually redundant if you follow [good naming practices](naming) to self-document the steps that occur in your code.
 For a more detailed description of **what** the code does, the developer can also read more appropriate forms of documentation (see [docstrings](docstrings) below).

 If it is difficult to understand your code without comments,
-this can indicate that your code is overly complex and might benefit from being broken down, or 'refactored', into smaller units.
+this can indicate that your code is too complex and might benefit from being broken down, or 'refactored', into smaller units.
 That said, sometimes you will be faced with functions and classes that are complex for a reason.
 Stopping to reflect on why your documentation is so large is a good prompt to consider whether refactoring is in order.